Spanish 2 Syllabus

 Publisher: Prentice Hall/Pearson

 II.
-Materials: Textbook, workbook, spanish/english pocket dictionary, pencil and pen (black or blue only), red correction pens, and a 3-ring Binder and notebook paper is required.
-To organize your notebook, you will need the following 4 dividers: (1.
-Esponjas (opening activities) 2.
+Materials: A 3-ring Binder and notebook paper is required (Must have by August 16th).
+To organize your binder you will need the following 3 dividers: 1.
+Esponjas (warm ups) 2.
 Diarios (journals) 3.
 Apuntes/Hojas de Práctica (notes/worksheets) 4.
-Actividades de la clase (class activities)
+Actividades de la clase (class activities) You also need a spanish/english dictionary (home use) pencil, red and black pens.

-Student is expected to come to class prepared with all necessary materials.
+Student is expected to come to class prepared everyday with all necessary materials.

 III.
 Grading Policy: